Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Measuring Language Preference in Long-form mRAG

 We retain $s_i$ if when the majority of judges agree on the correct judgment: $\mathrm{\mathbf{votes}}(s_i, c_i) \geq 2$.

-\textbf{(2) NLI Entailment:} We use an off-the-shelf Natural Language Inference (NLI) classifier $\phi$(premise, hypothesis)\footnote{\href{https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7}{\texttt{MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7}}}, which outputs 1 if the premise entails the hypothesis, and 0 otherwise.
+\textbf{(2) NLI Entailment:} We use an off-the-shelf Natural Language Inference (NLI) classifier $\phi$(premise, hypothesis)\footnote{\href{https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7}{\texttt{mDeBERTa-v3-base-xnli-multilingual-nli}}}, which outputs 1 if the premise entails the hypothesis, and 0 otherwise.
 In our setting, $d_{c_i}$ is the premise and $s_i$ the hypothesis.
 We retain $s_i$ if $\phi(d_{c_i}, s_i) = 1$.
 This is in accordance with the Attributable to Identified Sources (AIS) framework \citep{rashkin2023measuring}.
+Both our human annotation results in Appendix~\ref{appendix:human_annotation} and end-to-end evaluator results in Appendix~\ref{appendix:end2end_eval} show high agreement with the automatic NLI filtering judgments.

 In practice, the LLM-as-Relevance-Judge and NLI Entailment filtering stages achieve retain rates of 90.35\% and 96.12\%, respectively.
-The final pool consists of 792 statements that pass both filters\footnote{On average, each verified statement contains 33.70 words.}, ensuring that the correctness of each citation used for evaluation is reliably verified.\footnote{Human annotation results in Appendix~\ref{appendix:human_annotation} show high agreement with the automatic filtering judgments.}
+The final pool consists of 792 statements that pass both filters,\footnote{On average, each verified statement contains 33.7 words.} ensuring that the correctness of each citation used for evaluation is reliably verified.

-\subsection{Measurement Method}
+\subsection{\hlmeasurement{Measurement Method}}

-\textbf{Step 4: Next Token Prediction Analysis.} Intuitively, if the model predicts the correct citation token when the cited document is in English compared to another language, this indicates a preference for English.
-To quantify this, for each verified statement-citation pair $(s_i, c_i)$, we measure the accuracy of the model predicting $c_i$ as the top-1 next token.
+\paragraph{Step 4: Next Token Prediction Analysis.} Intuitively, if the model predicts the correct citation token when the cited document is in English than in other languages, this indicates a preference for English.
+To quantify this, for each verified statement-citation pair $(s_i, c_i)$, we measure whether the model predicts $c_i$ as the top-1 next token.